PowerPointLabs/PowerPointLabs-Website/_docs/positions-lab.md

 <img class="box-shadow" src="{{ site.baseurl }}/img/docs/positions-lab/image_19.png"><img class="box-shadow" src="{{ site.baseurl }}/img/docs/positions-lab/image_20.png">

 Suppose, in the example below, we want to move the shapes on the left to form a timeline as shown on the right.
-Click to select the first object (in this case, the ‘IMPLEMENTATION’ object) as the reference object for all other objects to adjoin to.
+Click to select the first object (in this case, the "IMPLEMENTATION" object) as the reference object for all other objects to adjoin to.
 Use `ctrl-click` to select the rest of the objects.
 Click `Adjoin Vertical` to get the result below.

 <img src="{{ site.baseurl }}/img/docs/positions-lab/image_21.png" width="700">

-Note that the ‘IMPLEMENTATION’ object has not moved, while the rest of the objects moved vertically towards it in the specified direction.
+The "IMPLEMENTATION" object has not moved, while the rest of the objects moved vertically towards it in the specified direction.
 The first selected object is always stationary and the rest of the objects are moved such that they are adjoined to each other.
 For `Adjoin Horizontal`, the objects will only move horizontally.

 ### Adjoining with Aligning